 Surgery to remove gallbladder (cholecystectomy)

-Sometimes drugs to dissolve gallstones
+Sometimes medications to dissolve gallstones

 Sometimes gallstone removal via endoscopic retrograde cholangiopancreatography (ERCP)